IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Philip_W._Anderson" target="_blank">Philip W. Anderson</a>

+>“Einstein is usually revered as the father of special and general relativity.
+In this article I demonstrate that he is also the father of Solid State Physics, or even his broader version known as Condensed Matter Physics (including liquids).
+<br>....<br>
+I believe that the reader will agree with me that Einstein well deserves to be called the father of Condensed Matter Physics.” [<a href="https://arxiv.org/abs/physics/0508237" target="_blank">arXiv:physics/0508237</a>]

+― <a href="https://en.wikipedia.org/wiki/Manuel_Cardona" target="_blank">Manuel Cardona</a>

 >“If I were forced to sum up in one sentence what the Copenhagen interpretation says to me, it would be 'Shut up and calculate!'”

 >“Question: What is the difference between theoretical physics and mathematical physics?<br>